malloydata/malloydata.github.io/src/setup/extension.md

 Once you have opened the repository on github.dev, install the Malloy extension by clicking the Extensions button on the far left (it looks like 4 blocks with one flying away).
 This will open the Extension Marketplace.
 Search for "Malloy" and, once found, click "Install".

-DuckDB is available without needing to explicitly configure a connection - you can simply reference your local files in the `source` of the Malloy model, i.e. `source: my_data_table is table('duckdb:my_file.csv')`
+DuckDB is available without needing to explicitly configure a connection - you can simply reference your local files in the `source` of the Malloy model, i.e. `source: my_data_table is duckdb.table('my_file.csv')`